 - First is how often to water.
 This will vary with the seasons.

 - Second is how much water to give your tree with each watering.
-This depends on the current size of your plant.
+This depends on its current size.

 To determine the ideal watering schedule for any desert tree, you’ll find everything you need to know, including easy-to-use charts, at How to Water Desert Trees: How Often?
 How Much?